Floopert/CW2024/Readme.md

     -when boss' shield is activated or deactivated, the events are handled by this interface and appropriate actions are taken by its registered listeners

+#### Interface: InputEventListener.java (com.example.demo.eventListeners)
+    -acts as the event listener interface for any relevant input received by InputHandler.java class.
+    -e.g. user presses 'space bar' will trigger fireProjectile() in ActiveActorManager class.

+#### Interface: CollisionEventListener.java (com.example.demo.eventListeners)
+    -acts as the event listener interface for any relevant collision events triggered by CollisionHandler.java class.
+    -e.g. user projectile collides and destroys enemy plane will trigger updateKillCount().

+#### Interface: LevelEventListener.java (com.example.demo.eventListeners)
+    -acts as the event listener interface for any level changing events triggered by LevelParent.java class.
+    -allows LevelParent.java to inform the Controller.java class to switch levels

+#### Interface: DropsEventListener.java (com.example.demo.eventListeners)
+    -acts as the event listener interface for any power up spawns in the game triggered by EnemyPlaneParent.java.
+    -allows the EnemyPlaneParent.java to inform ActiveActorManager.java to spawn the relevant power ups in the game (add to scene).

+#### Interface: PowerUpEffectEventListener.java (com.example.demo.eventListeners)
+    -acts as the event listener interface for any power ups picked up by the user plane.
+    -allows the relevant powerUp classes (HeartUp or ProjectileUp) to notify the user plane to execute relevant power up effects.

 #### ActiveActorManager.java (com.example.demo.handlers)
     -stores all instantiated game characters (ActiveActorDestructible objects).
     -manages all game character objects in a level (gets and sets the list of ActiveActorDestructible e.g. friendlyUnits, enemyUnits etc)